Osteoporosis Signs And Symptoms

 3. Unintended Stooping

 For the same reason osteoporosis causes you to lose height, it also causes you to stoop2.
 The fractures in your spine cause your back to curve unnaturally.
 As a result, you must stoop.
-In serious situations, you could develop a hump in your back.

 Often, it takes someone else to notice that you’re stooping.
 If someone points out the fact that you’re slouching over or have a curved back, you should know that osteoporosis could be the cause.